MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 Follow these steps to create new emergency access accounts that use FIDO2.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](../role-based-access-control/permissions-reference.md#global-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Privileged Role Administrator](../role-based-access-control/permissions-reference.md#privileged-role-administrator).

 1. If not already enabled, follow steps to [enable passkeys (FIDO2) for your organization](../authentication/how-to-enable-passkey-fido2.md).